MartinWohlan/prototyp_officia_website/_posts/2021-08-20-Synchronization-of-Event-and-Spatiotemporal-Data-in-Soccer.md

 ![Algorithm](../assets/img/pass_refinement_algorithm.png){: .mx-auto.d-block :}

-Further details on the proposed algorithm and more detailed information can be found in our paper.
+Further details on the proposed algorithm can be found in our paper.